koyenadey/FileUploader/README.md

 - S3 Bucket
 - DynamoDB
-- LocalStack
+- Local stack is used to simulate `AWS` environment locally
-- AWS SDK for .NET
+- AWS SDK for .NET is used to communicate with `AWS` services

 ## 🛠️ Installations